 One such tool is the stochastic oscillator, a momentum indicator used by technical analysts to determine momentum based on a particular asset’s price history.

-It shows the close relative to the high-low range across a specific number of periods.
+It shows the close relative to the high-low range across several periods.
 The indicator moves between 0 and 100 to indicate the momentum of the security.

 What Does the Stochastic Oscillator Tell You?

 According to its creator, the stochastic oscillator does not follow price, volume, or anything like that.
 Instead, it follows the momentum or speed of price.
 It’s a technical analysis momentum indicator.

 It’s a general belief that momentum tends to change direction before price.
 This allows traders to use the stochastics to be ahead of price changes.

 The stochastic indicator can also help you identify bull and bear setups in anticipation of a future reversal.
 Since the stochastic oscillator is range-bound, it’s beneficial for generating overbought and oversold signals.

 This indicator works to help you identify market trends by presenting two lines that move or “oscillate” within a horizontal range.

 On the indicator, price is “overbought” when the two lines are above the upper horizontal line.
 Conversely, the price is “oversold” once the two moving lines break below the lower line.